violin21/Machi-Koro/README.md

 ### CMake installation

-Install the source code Zip file from the release of your choice (it doesn't matter whether it is for Ubuntu or Windows) then extract it into a directory.
-Open a terminal in that directory and run
+Clone this repository into your computer, then open a terminal in that directory and run
 ```
 mkdir build && cd build
 ```